bparanj/crystal/electronics/book/tasks.md

 18.md

-7.md (Capacitor - Redo from scratch)
+water analogy breaks down when explaining how a resistor reduces the current flow in a circuit

-8.md
+7.md (Capacitor - Redo from scratch) Tinkercad task 8.md
 Split capacitor-experiments.md into separate experiment (merge with existing one if it is a duplicate) 12 and 13 requires side by side comparison